hitoshi-watase/sercrod/docs/reference/directives/rem.md

   - No conditional evaluation.
   - No loops.
   - No event bindings.
-- The block is treated as a Nablla-only comment that is simply not emitted to the final DOM.
+- The block is treated as a Sercrod-only comment that is simply not emitted to the final DOM.

 #### Variable creation and scope layering